UncleChenna/rotate-monorepo/docs/performance-analysis.md

 - **Data Table Page** (`/data-table`)
 - **Form Page** (`/form`)

-Each page was tested with both mobile and desktop simulation to ensure a realistic assessment of the application's performance.
+Each page was tested with desktop simulation to ensure a realistic assessment of the application's performance.

 ## Key Metrics